Tongshanjiabu

+Tongshanjiabu, also called Gyalbu Kangri, is a mountain in the Himalayas.

+Location

-Tongshanjiabu is a mountain in the Himalayas.
-At 7,207 m tall, Tongshanjiabu is the 103rd tallest mountain in the world.
+At 7,207 m tall, Tongshanjiabu is the 102nd tallest mountain in the world.
 It sits in the disputed border territory between Bhutan and China.
-Tongshanjiabu has never been officially climbed.

 The name "Tongshanjiabu" is indicated on a map from the Japanese Alpine News, May 2003, p.
-44. The region's highpoint is sometimes given as "Teri Kang", but this appears to be the name of a subsidiary top.
+44. The region's highpoint is sometimes given as "Teri Kang", but this appears to be the name of a subsidiary top (Teri Kang).

+Climbing history

+Tongshanjiabu has never been known to be climbed.